How To Store A Kayak Properly (and NOT Damage the Hull)

 Clean It Before Storing

-First of all, you might want to remove the seat and any other soft fabric components, so you can store them separately.
-While it can be tempting to just bring your yak out the water and put it away immediately, you will need to wash it.
+First of all, you might want to remove the seat cushions and any other soft fabric components, so you can store them separately.
+While it can be tempting to just bring your kayak out the water and put it away immediately, washing it can be one of the necessary steps to avoid causing damage.

-To do this properly, you will need to get some mild soap and water and clean over the outside of the hull as well as inside the cockpit, so that all dirt and residue is completely gone.
+To clean your kayak properly, you will need to get some mild soap (or mild detergent) and fresh water and clean over the outside of the hull with a soft towel as well as inside the cockpit, so that all remaining dirt and residue is completely gone.

-Make sure you rinse it well with clean water to get rid of all the soap.
+Make sure you rinse it well with clean water to get rid of all the soap residue.
 Once you’ve done that you will then need to let it dry.
-The entire yak needs to be completely dry before you can think about storing it, because if it’s not, the moisture can cause fungus to grow, which will ruin your craft.
+The entire boat needs to be completely dry before you can think about storing it, because if it’s not, the moisture can cause fungus to grow, which will wreak havoc and ruin your craft.

-You can use a dry towel to help speed up the drying process and this should allow you to see if your kayak is completely dry.
+You can use a dry towel and a bilge pump to help speed up the drying process and this should allow you to see if your kayak is completely dry.
 Be sure to empty out any water that might still be inside the hatches.

-Making sure your boat is both clean and dry before you store it will help to prevent any damage, meaning your kayak should be more likely to keep its durability for longer, so you should get even more life out of it.
+Making sure your boat is both clean and dry completely before you store it will help to prevent any moisture damage, meaning your kayak should be more likely to keep its durability for longer, so you should get even more life out of it if it's in good shape.

 While storing your kayak indoors can be the best option, you will need to know which way is best to store it and how not to store it.
-First of all, you will want to avoid having your yak sitting on the floor on its hull, as this can cause significant damage to the hull as it will deform its shape, even after a very short time.
+First of all, you will want to avoid storing your kayak on the floor (or other flat surface) on its hull, as, without the proper storage, this can cause significant hull damage as it will deform its shape, even after a very short time.

-The best options are to have it resting vertically, with the stern on the ground and the bow end up against a wall.
+The best options are to have it resting vertically.
+Vertical storage allows the stern to be on the ground and the bow end up against a wall.
 Another good option is lay it on its side, horizontally, with the cockpit facing out towards you and the bottom of the hull facing the wall.

-If you plan to store your yak for a while without using it, you should alternate the sides that it’s leaning on if you’re storing it horizontally, as this will help to prevent one side from becoming dented over time.
+If you plan to keep your kayak in prolonged storage for a few months while you wait for kayaking season to return, you should alternate the sides that it’s leaning on if you’re storing it horizontally, as this will help to prevent one side from becoming dented over time.

-There are storage racks designed specifically for kayaks, which will allow you to store your vessel up off the ground.
-Some may require the craft to be upside down and others may be suitable for the hull to be the right way up, creating more of a cradle for the hull.
+There are storage racks designed specifically for kayaks, which will allow you to store your vessel up off the ground with weight evenly distributed.
+Some may require you to store the kayak upside down and others may be suitable for the hull to be the right way up, creating more of a cradle for the hull in an upright position.
+You might even find racks that allow you to store your kayak vertically.

-Even though your yak will be stored inside, using a kayak cover or tarp to protect it from dust can still be a good idea, even if it’s on a rack.
-There are various racks you can buy, depending on your needs and budget, or you could always make your own.
+Even though your yak will be stored inside, using a kayak cover or tarp to protect it from dust can still be a good idea, even if you store the kayak on a rack.
+A cover can be useful for a sit-on-top kayak and a sit-inside kayak.
+There are various racks you can buy for some of the top kayaks, depending on your needs and budget, or you could always make your own rack with wooden planks or PVC pipe.

 Recommended Ways To Store Your Kayak Outside

-The best way to store your kayak outdoors is to first make sure it will be protected from the elements.
+The best way to store your kayak outdoors is to first make sure it will be protected from the elements, especially if you plan to store it for an extended period.
 One of the most important things you can do is to cover it, as this should give it some protection from both harmful UV rays and moisture.
+You don't want to have your kayak exposed to the weather.

-How you store your yak will be similar to the indoor storage options, in that you should avoid laying the vessel flat on the ground and ensure that it’s either stored vertically, leaning against a wall, or horizontally on its side.
+How you store a kayak outside will be similar to the indoor storage options, in that you should avoid both hard flat surfaces and laying the kayak flat on the ground (with your boat hull side down).
+Instead, ensure that it’s either stored vertically, leaning against a wall, or horizontally on its side.

 If the tarp is not tight, it could sag and cause rain or snow to build up and rest on it, which could then render your protective tent useless.
 Water should be able to run off the tarp without depressing the fabric.

-You can also use a rack that will let you elevate your kayak off the ground, which could help significantly in wet or wintry conditions.
-You can attach racks to the side of an exterior wall, as long as it’s sturdy structure.
+You can also use a kayak rack that will let you elevate your kayak off the ground, which could help significantly in long periods of wet or wintry conditions, and keep your kayak in tip top shape.
+You can attach kayak storage racks to the side of an exterior wall for easy access (ideal for kayaking off season), as long as it’s a sturdy structure away from UV light.

 How To Hang A Kayak

-Hanging a kayak can be a good way of getting your vessel up off the floor, freeing up floor space and allowing it to rest securely without pressure being on a particular part of the yak.
+Hanging a kayak can be a good way of getting your vessel up off the floor, freeing up floor space and allowing it to rest securely without pressure being on a particular part of the yak from a hard surface.
 You can hang a kayak on either an interior or exterior wall, so can be a good choice for both indoor and outdoor storage.

-Ropes or brackets can work well in creating a storage system.
-Both systems can be attached to your wall, with the rope system being secured with hooks in your wall, allowing your kayak to be suspended on its side using the ropes.
+Ropes, wide nylon straps, or brackets can work well in creating a kayak storage system.
+Both systems can be attached to your wall, with the rope suspension system being secured with hooks in your wall, allowing your kayak to be suspended on its side using the ropes - be sure to distribute weight evenly.
+It can also be worth making sure you have enough room underneath for other objects and that it's away from heat sources.

-Bracket storage is just like it sounds, where brackets are attached to your wall, allowing your kayak to rest on the brackets.
-They will often fold up out of the way, when you’re not storing your yak.
+Bracket storage is just like it sounds, where brackets are attached to your wall, allowing your kayak to rest on the brackets, preferably with padded cradles that allow weight to be evenly distributed.
+They will often fold up out of the way, when you’re not storing your kayak, and can be a more versatile kayak storage solution.

 Both of these styles of storage systems can either be purchased or you can attempt to make your own.
-But make sure that when you hang up your kayak, it’s equally balanced on the rack, with the cockpit centered between each bracket or strap.
+But make sure that when you hang up your kayak, it’s equally balanced on the rack, with the cockpit centered between each bracket or strap to avoid uneven weight distribution.

-One thing to remember when you’re hanging your yak is not to hang it from the grab loops, as this can be dangerous and can cause the hull to warp under its own weight.
+One thing to remember when you’re hanging your yak is not to hang it from the grab loops, as this can be dangerous and can cause kayak hulls to warp under their own weight, which can affect the hull's shape.

 Lock It Up!
 Keeping Your Kayak Safe

-When it comes to storing a kayak, you will want to make sure that it’s not only safe but also secure, no matter where or how you choose to store it.
+When it comes to storing a kayak, you will want to make sure that it’s not only safe but also secure, no matter where or how you choose to store it - even if you keep your kayak hidden from view.
+Locks can work for either outdoor or indoor storage and can be looped through a drain plug on a sit-on-top kayak.

 For storing the kayak against a wall, either on its side or vertically, you should consider using straps to stop it from falling over and hurting anyone as well as getting damaged.
 However, remember to keep the straps tight but not overly tight, as this can cause too much pressure, which can then result in dents to the body of the yak.

-There are various locks you can get for keeping your kayak safe, that will allow you to lock several kayaks together or lock it to a tree or other permanent structure, so that you know it’ll still be there when you get back to it.
+There are various locks you can get to keep your kayak safe from potential thieves, that will allow you to lock several kayaks together or lock it to a tree or other permanent structure, so that you know it’ll still be there when you get back to it.

 Locking Up Your Kayak

-Now that you’ve learned about the different and best ways to store your kayak you will hopefully be able to get more life and more enjoyment out of your boat.
+Now that you’ve learned about the different and best ways to store your kayak indoors and outdoors you will hopefully be able to get more life and more enjoyment out of your boat.

-As you will have seen, there are several ways you can store your craft with various options depending on your circumstances, so now there’s no excuse for not getting that new kayak.
+As you will have seen from our kayak storage tips, there are several ways you can store your craft with various options depending on your circumstances, so now there’s no excuse for not getting that new kayak.

 If you enjoyed this, let us know, and help inform your fellow kayakers by sharing this with them.